Meles Zenawi: Domestic affairs

-Foreign affairs
+Eritrean-Ethiopian relations

 Although Meles and his administration claimed they preferred a united but federal state that included the Eritrean state, since Meles' TPLF fought together with EPLF, Meles did not have a choice but to leave the decision to Eritrean leadership in the hope that the independence referendum would vote against secession, according to Time magazine's 1991 analysis.
 The Eritreans were given the choice for independence or to stay in the union.
 They voted for independence on 24 May 1993, Isaias Afewerki became the leader of Eritrea.
 Meles was in Asmara, Eritrea as the keynote speaker.
 Many in the Meles administration, as well as opposition parties, were angry over the decision to grant Eritrea its independence.

 Despite working together against the Derg regime, Meles and Isaias positive relationship turned sour after Meles succumbed to U.S. pressure to hold an election within a year, but Afewerki abandoned his original promise to create a transitional government in the early 1990s.
 The Eritrean-Ethiopian War began in May 1998 following the Eritrean troops invasion of Badme and parts of Sheraro woredas.
 Following the invasion Ethiopia demanded that the Eritrean troops leave the invaded areas completely.
 However, the Eritrean government refused to pull out.
 Then the Ethiopians responded with huge counter - offensive measures which subsequently lead to the capture of the disputed Badme area and most parts of western Eritrea, and Ethiopian President Negaso Gidada gave a victory speech and a peace treaty was signed a few weeks later.
 According to the peace treaty Ethiopia then pulled out of the Eritrean Territory.
-Though Ethiopian troops controlled Badme, after the Algiers Agreement (2000) ruled that Badme belonged to Eritrea, Ethiopia continued to maintain a presence of its soldiers in the town.
+Though Ethiopian troops controlled Badme, after the Boundary Commission, established in the Algiers Agreement (2000), ruled that Badme belonged to Eritrea, Ethiopia continued to maintain a presence of its soldiers in the town.